pascallaliberte/sharpen.page/stream.md

 For sure until mid-December, maybe have another one close to Christmas, maybe start again in January.
 Who knows.

-### Q: Does my page have to be finished for your review it?
+### Q: Does my page have to be finished for you to review it?

 If you'd like your page reviewed, it really doesn't have to be perfect.
 A skeleton of a page will do, some sample copy will do, an all-text version is fine too.